 Question: What happens if my child cannot finish the race?

-There are designated vehicles that follow the race participants and they will pick up runners that are unable to finish and bring them to the Metro Centre.
+There are designated vehicles that follow the race participants and they will pick up runners that are unable to finish and bring them to the Scotiabank Centre.
 If the child is not able to finish due to medical reasons there are ambulances onsite at the run.

 Question: Where is the best place to take photos of my child?